The Learning Matters Journey

 Has your child already had an assessment and has a diagnosis of dyslexia and now you are looking for support sessions?

 Another assessment you say?
 The diagnostics we require for teaching will not be present in your child’s previous assessment so we need to gather these to get into the nitty gritty.
-However, we will always request that you send us the assessment you have so we can cut down the time and cost wherever possible.
+However, we will always request that you send us the assessment you have.

 This assessment enables us to pinpoint specifics in relation to their literacy needs and assist all stakeholders in developing understanding as to why a child may not be progressing as expected.